Boundary-induced nucleation control: A theoretical perspective

 \section{Theory of single-cluster formation}

-Here we derive a scaling relation for the single-cluster formation with the feature of one cluster per cell (see \figref{\ref{fig:exp_fig}} left).
-Since the creation process involves stochastic contributions, we define nucleation control by the condition that on average one cluster per cell is present, i.e. $\avN = 1$.
-The scaling relations, to be derived below, are based on the basic insight about nucleation control, described in our previous work \cite{paperZero}.
-Therefore, we first briefly summarise these results in \secref{\ref{sec:crit_dens}}.
+In \secref{\ref{sec:flux_dep_rho}} a scaling relation is derived for the single-cluster formation with the feature of one cluster per cell $N=1$, like it is presented in \figref{\ref{fig:exp_fig}} left.
+Since the cluster creation process involves stochastic contributions, nucleation control is defined by the condition that on average one cluster \textit{per} cell is present, i.e. $\avN = 1$ after the deposition of 2 ML.
+The scaling relations, to be derived below, are based on the insight about nucleation control, described in our previous work \cite{paperZero}.
+Therefore, these results are briefly summarized in \secref{\ref{sec:crit_dens}} first.